-- 1. Contact the clinical faculty before the clinical starting time.
+1. Contact the clinical faculty before the clinical starting time.
 THIS IS YOUR #1 PRIORITY!
 Asking a fellow student to inform the instructor of the absence is not acceptable.
 The student must inform the instructor personally.
 Do not leave voicemail messages.
-You must speak to a person. - 2.
-Contact the MLT program director no later than one hour after the scheduled starting time for your scheduled shift.
+You must speak to a person.

+- 2. Contact the MLT program director no later than one hour after the scheduled starting time for your scheduled shift.
 Email to dreinacher@swccd.edu.
-Calls can be made to
+Calls can be made to (619) 216-6673.

-(619) 216-6673.
 Leave a message on voicemail.
-An email MUST be received by the program director.

-- 3. In the event of a catastrophic situation (death in the immediate family, hospitalization, etc.), and you cannot attend clinicals, the program director must be notified immediately. - 4.
-If you will be late for clinicals or need to leave early, you must notify your clinical faculty and the Program Director. - 5.
-No scheduled personal appointments, time off, etc. are to be made during clinical hours.
+An email MUST be sent to the program director. - 3.
+In the event of a catastrophic situation (death in the immediate family, hospitalization, etc.), and you cannot attend clinicals, the program director must be notified immediately. - 4.
+If you are late for clinicals or need to leave early, you must notify your clinical faculty and the Program Director. - 5.
+No scheduled personal appointments, time off, etc. are to be made during clinical hours. - 6.
+Students are not allowed to attend clinical more than 40 planned hours in one week.
+If there is make up time, it must be approved by the clinical site and program director before completion.

 Due to the nature of our courses, each class/rotation serves as a building block of knowledge for the next class/rotation.
 Each student is responsible for all assignments, materials, examinations etc. when absent from class.
 Make-up exercises or alternative learning experiences will be planned according to the limits set by the program director.
-As a reminder, personal electronic equipment is not allowed during lectures, labs and clinical practicums.
+As a reminder, personal electronic equipment is not allowed during lectures, labs, and clinical practicums.